 POLICY 5.3.1 Redesign underutilized portions of streets as public open spaces, including widened sidewalks or medians, curb bulb-outs, "living streets" or green connector streets.
 POLICY 5.3.2 Maximize sidewalk landscaping, street trees and pedestrian scale street furnishing to the greatest extent feasible.
 POLICY 5.3.3 Design the intersections of major streets to reflect their prominence as public spaces.
 POLICY 5.3.4 Enhance the pedestrian environment by requiring new development to plant street trees along abutting sidewalks.
-When this is not feasible, plant trees on development sites or elsewhere in the Plan Area.
-POLICY 5.3.5 Significant above grade infrastructure, such as freeways should be retrofitted with architectural lighting to foster pedestrian connections beneath.
+When this is not feasible, plant trees on development sites or elsewhere in the plan area.
+POLICY 5.3.5 Significant above grade infrastructure, such as freeways, should be retrofitted with architectural lighting to foster pedestrian connections beneath.
 POLICY 5.3.6 Where possible, transform unused freeway and rail rights-of-way into landscaped features that provide a pleasant and comforting route for pedestrians.
-POLICY 5.3.7 Develop a comprehensive public realm plan for the Mission that reflects the differing needs of streets based upon their predominant land use, role in the transportation network, and building scale.
+POLICY 5.3.7 Develop a comprehensive public realm plan for Showplace Square that reflects the differing needs of streets based upon their predominant land use, role in the transportation network, and building scale.
 OBJECTIVE 5.4 THE OPEN SPACE SYSTEM SHOULD BOTH BEAUTIFY THE NEIGHBORHOOD AND STRENGTHEN THE ENVIRONMENT Open space not only provides places to recreate and relax, but also provides a means to strengthen the environmental quality of the neighborhood.
 As discussed in the Built Form chapter of this plan, one tool for greening private open spaces is the performance-based evaluation tool.
 This tool requires all new development to meet a defined standard for on-site water infiltration, and offers developers a large number of strategies to meet the standard.
-Chapter 5: Streets and Open Space Ecological sustainability is also a key goal in the development of public spaces.
-Some new public spaces will be created through the reclamation of the excess street right-of-ways throughout the Mission.
+Ecological sustainability is also a key goal in the development of public spaces.
+Some new public spaces will be created through the reclamation of the excess street rights-of-way throughout Showplace Square/Potrero.
 Turning these concrete and impermeable surfaces into pocket parks and plantings will not only beautify the street, it will also provide greater on-site water filtration.
 Additionally, new public parks that are being acquired will consider incorporating ecological sustainability elements, such as bioswales and natural areas.
+These new public parks should also incorporate native plant species that are drought-resistant and conserve water use.
 In addition to the on-site menu of options available to project sponsors as part of the performance-based evaluation tool, there are many additional measures that can create a better environment.
 Built out, urban areas such as San Francisco can improve existing water quality of our bays and oceans by encouraging more on-site infiltration.
 Pervious surfaces, such as parking lots, are one of the main causes of pollution flowing directly into these water resources and one of the easiest sources to make more permeable.
 Permeability allows the water to be filtered through the soil before reaching the bay or the ocean.
 An ongoing master planning process being conducted by the San Francisco's Public Utility Commission (PUC) will provide guidance on how best to mitigate stormwater flow into the city's sewers, for example, by designing surface parking and loading areas to infiltrate rainwater onsite, rather than sending it into the drain.
-Uncovering long-buried creeks would also substantially change the environment of the Mission.
-Mission Creek once meandered from the base of Twin Peaks down to through the Mission and along Division to Mission Bay.
-Future consideration should be given to daylighting some elements of this historic streambed.
 Public art can be a component of existing and proposed open spaces that enhance the spaces and relate them to the existing neighborhoods.
 For example, a rotating art public art exhibit such as the one at Victoria Manolo Draves Park adds a locally relevant cultural element to the new park.
-The policies to address the objective above are as follows:
+The policies to address the objective outlined above are as follows: